tommitytom/stronger/README.md

 The following system types are available: `bool`, `char`, `float`, `double`, `f32`, `f64`, `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `int64`, `uint64`, `intptr`, `uintptr`

 ### Garbage collection
-Since objects are instantiated using malloc() this also means that you need to
+Since objects are instantiated using malloc() this also means that you need to clean up your garbage!

 ## Basic class
 ```lua